Heme Iron Supplements vs Non-Heme

 Should I Take Heme or Non-Heme Iron: Which is Better?

-If you need to quickly boost your iron levels and aren't vegetarian or vegan, heme iron is the better choice due to its higher absorption rates.
-If you're on a plant-based diet or prefer a non-animal source, non-heme iron is your go-to option.
+If you need to quickly boost your iron levels and aren't vegetarian or vegan, heme iron may be a better choice due to its higher absorption rates.
+If you're on a plant-based diet, or prefer a non-animal source, non-heme iron is your go-to option.

 How Your Body Absorbs Heme vs. Non-Heme Iron